suzanamelomoraes/stats-file-reader-ts/Notes.md

 import fs from 'fs';

 \*\*\* Load
-Obs: fs = module from node to read the file const matches = fs
+Obs: fs = module from node to read the csv file const matches = fs

 \*\*\* Parse